KhemeshAwana63/REPO1/README.md

-# hello nothing just practicing bro
+# hello nothing just practicing how to use git hub bro